HL7/fhir-shorthand/input/pagecontent/sushi.md

 This will run the HL7 IG Publisher, which will take several minutes to complete.
 After the publisher is finished, open the file _/build/output/index.html_ to see the resulting IG.

-#### Providing Customizations to your IG
+#### Customizing your IG

+🚧 The procedures here are a temporary workarounds, until SUSHI provides support for customizations.

-Take the following steps to further customize your IG.
-Make sure you have run SUSHI at least once with the _ig-data_ directory, so the _/build_ directory and the minimum set of the files and directory structure needed to run the IG Publisher are already present.
+Take the following steps to further customize your IG:

+1. Make sure you have run SUSHI at least once and successfully produced the IG at least once, so you are sure the _/build_ directory exists, and contains the directories and files needed to run the IG Publisher.
-1. First, make sure all the files in _/ig-data/pagecontent_ have been copied to _/build/input/pagecontent_.
+1. Make sure all the files in _/ig-data/pagecontent_ have been copied to _/build/input/pagecontent_.
 If not, manually copy them over.
 1. Remove the _/ig-data_ directory from the FSH Tank (you may delete it, but it is safer to preserve it at another location.)
 1. Introduce any desired customizations into the following files:
     * **Menus:** Edit _/build/input/include/menu.xml_